Thunderbolt 4 is popping up on more and more devices each year, but what is it and how does it affect your laptop’s performance?

 In a nutshell, Thunderbolt 4 is a new upgradable specification that was introduced by Intel in 2016 with the purpose of connecting computers and other peripherals for high-speed data transfer over a single cable.
 To this day it remains a badge of quality for Intel and a key requirement for any laptop wanting to use its Evo certification.

-We can personally attest to the port’s speed having tested numerous laptops with the hardware.
-During our checks we’ve found it offers an even greater level of speed and performance across different devices as well as peripherals – hence its growing popularity among professional users who require ultra-fast connectivity for their high-end equipment.
+We can personally attest to the speed of the port from our in-house laptop testing.
+During our checks, we’ve found it offers an even greater level of speed and performance across different devices as well as peripherals – hence its growing popularity among professional users who require ultra-fast connectivity for their high-end equipment.

 When did Thunderbolt come out?

-The standard was first announced by Intel in 2011, and was originally named Light Peak.
-The name was later changed to Thunderbolt, and was trademarked in 2013.
-The standard was first introduced with the Intel Core iMac in October 2012.
+Thunderbolt 4 was originally introduced by Intel in 2011, originally being known as Light Peak.
+The name was later changed to Thunderbolt in 2013 and then trademarked, with the standard debuting to the public with the Intel Core iMac in October 2012.

-The first generation of Thunderbolt was released in 2013 and was backward compatible with the previous Thunderbolt 1.0 specification.
-The main reason behind the popularity of Thunderbolt is the fact the data transfer rate is not just limited to one direction.
+The first generation of the technology was released in 2013 and was backwards compatible with the previous Thunderbolt 1.0 specification.
+It gained popularity because the data transfer rate was not just limited to just one direction, meaning that you can connect multiple devices to your PC and transfer large amounts of data without bottlenecking the device.

 What is new in Thunderbolt 4?